 - Quadrant III includes tasks that are urgent but not that crucial (such as answering emails).

 - Quadrant IV includes things that are neither urgent nor important (such as social media).

 When you divide all your responsibilities this way, it’s easier to see where to focus your efforts.
-Steven Covey went into great detail in his book “First Things First”.
+Stephen Covey went into great detail in his book “First Things First”.

 When you spend your time focusing on quadrant 1, you are focusing on crises and problems and are essentially putting out fires.
 If you only focus on this quadrant, it will lead to stress and burnout.

 Focus on quadrant 2.
 Even though the items in quadrant I are important, you should focus on the tasks in quadrant II.
 These are often overlooked because they don’t feel as urgent.
 However, if you address them early on, you’ll help prevent new items from appearing in quadrant I.

 If you focus on quadrant III, then you are focusing on matters that seem urgent but they are not.
 Their urgency is based on other people’s priorities and not your priorities.
 This will lead you to a loss of control since you are not managing your time and priorities.
 Someone else is.
 If you stay in this quadrant, you won’t achieve your goals since you are only focused on the very short term.
 Since you cannot do everything alone.
 Delegate things that you can pass on.
 Responsibilities in quadrant 3 can often be delegated.

 Quadrant IV includes things that just waste your time and serve no purpose.

 Habit 4: Think win-win and ensure everyone has a positive outcome

 Win-win means reaching agreements or solutions that are mutually beneficial and satisfying.